-The electric slab scissor lift from Snorkel is a versatile machine with a reach capacity of 17 feet 11 inches, with the platform reaching 11 feet and 11 inches.
-The TM12 electric scissor lift is used for many types of building and maintenance projects, including accessing ductwork, HVAC systems, electrical systems, and many types of cosmetic work on structures.
+Snorkel’s electric slab scissor lift is a versatile machine.
+The platform extends to just short of 12 feet, and has a vertical reach of almost 18.
+The TM12 electric scissor lift is used for many types of building and maintenance projects.
+Common job tasks include accessing ductwork, HVAC systems, electrical systems, and many types of cosmetic work on structures.

 Image via Snorkel

-Founded in 1966 with only a compressed air-operated lift to its name, Genie Lift has expanded into one of the most popular aerial lift brands in the country, with a line containing electric, bi-energy and diesel articulating boom lifts, telescopic boom lifts with reach capabilities ranging from 31 to 80 feet, man lifts, scissor lifts, mast lifts, light towers, and telehandlers.
-Now owned and operated by Terex, Genie has maintained its reputation for providing top quality aerial lifts and ongoing support.
+Founded in 1966, Genie Lift started out selling compressed air-operated lifts.
+Since then, it has grown into one of the most popular aerial lift brands in the country.
+These days it offers a full line of telescopic and articulating boom lifts.
+Some models are electric.
+Others are diesel or bi-energy.
+Reach capabilities range from 31 to 80 feet.
+Genie Lift also offers man lifts, scissor lifts, mast lifts, light towers, and telehandlers.
+Now owned and operated by Terex, Genie Lift continues to provide top quality aerial lifts and customer support.

-The Xtra Capacity line from Genie Lift is a newer development that features a dual-envelope design with an unrestricted platform capacity of 660 pounds.
-The S-60 XC, member of the Xtra Capacity family, was designed to perform a wide range of heavier lifting tasks on construction and industrial work sites.
-It can reach up to 59 feet 8.5 inches vertically and 50 feet 10 inches horizontally.
+The Xtra Capacity line features a dual-envelope design with an unrestricted platform capacity of 660 pounds.
+The S-60 XC was designed to perform a wide range of heavy lifting tasks on construction and industrial work sites.
+It can reach up to 59 feet and extend more than 50 feet horizontally.

 Image via Genie

-Founder John L. Grove set out to improve the construction industry in the 60’s with JLG and it has since developed into one of the most popular aerial lift brands on the market with innovative designs.
-In addition to the unique oscillating axle for increased motion, the extended electric boom lift, and the Workstation in the Sky line for improved productivity at heights, JLG produces electric and hybrid boom lifts, vertical lifts, low-level access lifts, stock pickers, scissor lifts, towable boom lifts, and telehandlers.
+Founder John L. Grove set out to improve the construction industry in the 60’s.
+Since then JLG has developed into one of the most popular aerial lift brands on the market.
+Known for its innovative designs, JLG produces many types of aerial lifts.
+These include electric and hybrid boom lifts, vertical lifts, low-level access lifts, stock pickers, scissor lifts, towable boom lifts, and telehandlers.
+JLG also offers a unique oscillating axle for increased motion, the extended electric boom lift, and the Workstation in the Sky.

-The 450AJ articulating boom lift can reach up to 45 feet vertically and 25 feet horizontally, and is designed for working around tricky buildings or smaller spaces where access is limited.
-Created for improved multifunction and increased capabilities, the 450AJ articulating boom lift is used across many industries.
+The 450AJ articulating boom lift is designed for working around tricky buildings or smaller spaces with limited access.
+It can reach up to 45 feet vertically and 25 feet horizontally.
+Created for improved multifunction, the 450AJ is used across many industries.

-The electric and hybrid boom lifts from JLG combine eco-friendly with energy efficiency and high productivity.
-The Compact Crawler boom X430AJ model comes with a 500-pound weight limit and can reach up to 50 feet high and 21 feet 7 inches across.
-The low weight and rubber tracks increase the versatility for different job sites.
+The electric and hybrid boom lifts from JLG are eco-friendly and energy efficient.
+They are also designed to improve productivity.
+The Compact Crawler boom X430AJ model comes with a 500-pound weight limit, and can reach up to 50 feet high and 21 feet across.
+The low weight and rubber tracks increase its versatility for different job sites.

 Image via JLG

-Niftylift is another widespread aerial work platform company with locations across Europe, the Middle East, South Africa, Australia, and the US.
-Niftylift’s advanced 3D modeling software combined with comprehensive testing optimizes every part of the design process, to create top quality, highly efficient cherry pickers, booms lifts, and scissor lifts.
-With all of their products, including self-propelled aerial lifts, self-drive boom lifts, track drive lifts, and static base lifts, Niftylift promises excellent after sales support, easy operation, and minimal maintenance.
+Niftylift is another widespread aerial work platform company with locations around the globe.
+They combine 3D modeling software with in-depth product testing to create top quality cherry pickers, booms lifts, and scissor lifts.
+Their full product line includes self-propelled aerial lifts, self-drive boom lifts, track drive lifts, and static base lifts.
+Niftylift lifts are known for excellent after-sales support, easy operation, and easy maintenance.

-The SP34N self-propelled boom lift from Niftylift is designed to provide maximum reach performance from the lightest, most compact base possible.
-The telescopic boom arm can reach a platform height of 33 feet 6 inches, a working outreach of 20 feet, and can hold over 7,000 pounds.
-And with only a 4 feet 11-inch wide narrow chassis, the SP34N is made for working in space-restricted areas.
+The SP34N self-propelled boom lift provides maximum reach from a light, compact base.
+The telescopic boom arm can raise the platform to a height of 33.5 feet.
+It has a working outreach of 20 feet, and can hold over 7,000 pounds.
+The narrow chassis makes the SP34N ideal for working in tight areas.

 Image via NiftyLift

-The TC69A- 75 Ft lift from Teupen is designed for tree work and is the most versatile of their Canopy models.
-It is easily transported to worksites behind a truck, and the tracked chassis prevents damage to lawns and paved surfaces.
-With a reach capacity of 75 feet, a compact design, low weight, and articulated boom, the TC69A- 75 Ft lift offers a smoother and improved tree care experience for operators.
+Tuepen’s TC69A lift is the most versatile of their Canopy models.
+Easily towed by truck to worksites, the tracked chassis prevents damage to lawns and paved surfaces.
+The lift can reach up to 75 feet.
+Its compact design, low weight, and articulated boom offers an improved tree care experience for workers.

-The TL35A from the LEO series is Teupen’s smallest lift but offers an enhanced and versatile option for a variety of indoor work challenges.
-It comes with a maximum working height of 42 feet, maximum outreach of 19 feet, and is compact enough to travel through a single door.
-The lift is also durable enough to access many outdoor worksites.
+The TL35A from the LEO series is Teupen’s smallest lift.
+Designed for indoor work, it comes with a maximum working height of 42 feet and a maximum outreach of 19 feet.
+The compact lift can fit through a single door.
+It is also durable enough to access many outdoor worksites.

 Image via Teupen

-The 2659ERT is a mid-size rough terrain scissor lift from MEC and features a gradeability of 35% and a weight capacity of up to 1,000 pounds to allow it to access many types of outdoor work environments.
-With a platform size of 133.5 inches when extended, the scissor lift can hold up to 3 personnel with tools, making it a robust and highly efficient rough terrain scissor lift.
+Built for outdoor work sites, the 2659ERT is MEC’s mid-size rough terrain scissor lift.
+It features a 35% gradeability and a weight capacity of up to 1,000 pounds.
+The large platform can hold up to three workers and their tools.
+This makes it a robust and highly efficient rough terrain scissor lift.

 Image via MEC

-Learn more about how to get aerial lift certification at AerialliftCertification.com, the number one online provider of fast, easy, one-hour certifications.
+To safely operate aerial lifts, your workers also need OSHA-compliant aerial lift certification.
+Learn more about how to get aerial lift certification at AerialliftCertification.com.
+We’re the #1 online provider of fast, easy, one-hour training.

 This post has been updated as of March 2018 to include new aerial lift models.